Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Amortized variational inference for posterior measure

-where $q_t^y$ is the unnormalized pathwise conditional density.
+where $r_t^y$ is the unnormalized pathwise conditional density.

 We follow the change of measure approach in \cite[Theorem 5.12]{bain2009fundamentals} and pathwise diffusion filtering result in \cite{clark2005robust, van2007filtering} to derive the pathwise Zakai equation for nonlinear observation model with time dependent diffusion coefficient $k(t)$ as defined in \eqref{eq: obs}.
-The idea is to choose a new probability measure $\widetilde{\mathbb{P}}$ under which $ Y_t $ becomes a standard $\widetilde{\mathbb{P}}$-Brownian motion, i.e., $ dY_t = d\widetilde{W}_t $, where $\widetilde{W}_t$ is a $\widetilde{\mathbb{P}}$-Brownian motion.
-This change decouples the dependency of $ Y_t $ on $ X_t $ in the drift term, effectively transferring this dependency into a likelihood process $ Z_t $, which is the Radon-Nikodym derivative of $\mathbb{P}$ with respect to $\widetilde{\mathbb{P}}$.
+We show in the following proposition that the unnormalized density follows a parabolic PDE.

-\begin{asmp}[Novikov's condition] $k(t)$ is an invertible, measurable function of time.
+\begin{asmp}[Novikov's condition] $k(t)$ is an invertible, measurable function for all $t \in [0,T]$.
 In addition, it holds that

 and for every deterministic path $y\in C([0,T];\mathbb{R}^{m})$,

 \end{asmp}